MvvmCross/MvvmCross/docs/_documentation/fundamentals/logging.md

 ```

 This would install a sink for the Serilog Xamarin extension.

-Similair customilization can be done for other providers as well.
+Similar customizations can be done for other providers as well.

-# Overview of methods
+# Methods overview

-The base interface for all logging is:
+The base interface for all the logging system is:

 ```c#
 public interface IMvxLog